 Application of chemical oxygen demand for the treatment of effluent generated in vegetable oil refinery:

 We have evidence that chemical oxygen demand represents the amount organic matter content in effluents.
 It is used as measuring variable to develop the kinetic data of biological process units.
 For example, estimation of reaction rate constants of Fenton type reagents is done using chemical oxygen demand as measuring variable.
-The order of the reaction is determined by the analyzing the kinetic data to design the process equipments that conduct advanced oxidation processes.
+The order of the reaction is determined by the analyzing the kinetic data to design the process equipment that conducts advanced oxidation processes.

-Most biological treatments designs cannot eliminate organic matter even the effluents undergo pre-treatment as separation of oil and alum flotator treatment.
+Most biological treatments designs cannot eliminate organic matter even the effluents undergo pre-treatment as separation of oil and alum flotation treatment.
 The need of oxidizing reagents like Fenton reagent (possess hydroxyl radicals) is required to recalcitrant organic compounds and chemical oxygen demand is only possible specification to know the performance of the reagents.